r3dg0d/pspwn5/README.md

 # pspwn5
-A repo dedicated to reverse engineering the PS5 and creating a CFW to run modified homebrew apps.
+A Repo dedicated to reverse engineering the PS5 into an absolute fucking monster.

-# UPDATE: PS5 JAILBROKEN!
+# 🍻 UPDATE: PS5 JAILBROKEN!
 https://www.engadget.com/ps5-jailbreak-pt-firmware-155201757.html